stefanostev/Floating-Amp/README.md

-# TO DO:
+To do:
 - implement presets recall (currently they're more of a snapshot kind and are not stored into the Live Set);
-- adding refined Audio Rate controls for Cycle.
+- adding refined Audio Rate controls for Cycle;
+- gen~ implementation.